greydevv/Naive-SHA-256/README.md

-# SHA-256
+# Naive SHA-256

 A purely Python, dependency-free implementation of the *256-bit Secure Hash Algorithm*, more commonly known as **SHA-256**.

 This implementation of **SHA-256** is *not* meant for use in cryptographically secure programs.
-It is simply the most basic implementation of **SHA-256** written purely in python.
-For use of this code, please refer to the [LICENSE (MIT)](https://github.com/greysonDEV/SHA-256/blob/main/LICENSE) under this repository.
+It is simply the most basic implementation of **SHA-256** written purely in python.<br>
+Furthermore, it is not the most efficient implementation, either.
+This is due to the fact that this program doesn't actually work with actual bits; instead, a custom data structure, `UBitArray32` is used to store and manipulate a Python `list` filled with `0`s and `1`s to represent bits.

 ### Goal